-In January 2018 we were joined by Eidann Glover who has been writing and performing in cabaret and theatre in Melbourne, Alana Hoggart, who has diverse performance experience in Australia and abroad and Caitlin Lavery, who arrived fresh from a residency with SITI in New York.
-And in April Tokyo actor Keisuke Tanabe started his residency with us, swelling the ranks to eight.
-Our questions were framed in the vehicle of my play The Mysterious Case of the Silent Forest; experiments in vocal tone, changing focus and impulse were tested before audiences.
+In January 2018 we were joined by Eidann Glover, who has worked writing and performing in Melbourne theatre, Alana Hoggart, who has diverse performance experience in Australia and abroad and Caitlin Lavery, who arrived fresh from a residency with SITI in New York.
+And in April, Tokyo actor Keisuke Tanabe started his residency with us, swelling the ranks to eight.
+Our questions were framed in the vehicle of my play The Intriguing Case of the Silent Forest; experiments in vocal tone, changing focus and impulse were tested before audiences.
 The problems we experienced in 2018 made us stronger–the loss of the beautiful Batman Street studio to realtors, the departure of members beyond our borders on sabbatical, skateboard broken elbow, and the cancellation of the July open-rehearsal due to illness.
-August on we wandered; Lorna McLeod offered us shelter at her school–three months among the dumb-bells of the St Monica’s College gymnasium–I was grateful yet coming to grips–Rodrigo Calderón consoled me, ‘It’s us that creates, not the space.’
+August on we wandered; Lorna McLeod offered us shelter at her workplace–three months among the dumb-bells of the St Monica’s College gymnasium–I was grateful yet coming to grips–Rodrigo Calderón consoled me, ‘It’s us that creates, not the space.’

 New exercises, new questions